Taffer/ca.taffer.mm-rolly/README.md

 If *x* isn't specified, it defaults to 1.
 If *y* is less than 2, it defaults to 2.
 If you specify a modifier, you must also specify a *z* value.

-**Maybe the "open" combo should be a modifier.**

-Variations not supported yet:

-* > modifier to return the highest rolls; 4d6<1 is the same as 4d6>3
-* dF for FUDGE dice (-1, 0, 1, aka 1d3-2)
-* ! modifier to "explode" (roll and add whenever you get the max die value)

 Nerd combos:

 * dnd - same as 3d6 six times (standard D&D or Pathfinder)